shantoroy/shantoroy.github.io/_posts/2020-12-12-intro-to-basic-git-commands-and-github-4-beginners.md

 </figure>

-## Local Machine
+### Create Directory in Local Machine
-1. Create a directory (does not need to be same as the online repository name)
+1. Create a directory that you want to sync (does not need to be same as the online repository name)
 	```sh
 	$ mkdir hello_world
 	```